Spectrum, Scattering Amplitudes, and String Field Theory of 4 Dimensional Twistor String: Factorization of Tree and One-Loop Scattering Amplitudes

 where $\Phi_{n-k}^{tree}$ and $\tilde{\Phi}_{k}^{tree}$ are the n-particle tree amplitude matrices obtained from $\Phi_{n-k+1}^{tree}$ and $\tilde{\Phi}_{k+1}^{tree}$ by deleting all entries referring to $\sigma_a$ and $\sigma_b$ and deleting the row and column containing only zero entries, respectively.

 Now, the equations in \eqref{NonSepFactorization}, when expressed in homogeneous coordinates, are exactly the same as in \eqref{single_cut_matrices}, up to scaling factors proportional to $z_a \!-\! z_b$ (which can be viewed as arising from ghost zero modes at the loop particle punctures absorbed into vol GL$(2, \mathbb{C})$) and taking the limit.

-Further, it can be said that the unitary cut can be extended for loop particles from gravitons to gluons and fermions by noticing that in \eqref{Matrices} the matrices for a single gluon or spin $\frac{3}{2}$ fermion look the same as for an additional graviton such that \eqref{single_cut} just would pick up as another factor the Parke-Taylor PT factor multiplied with $t_a^2 t_b^2$, which is $(a b)^{-2}$ for a single gluon or fermion.
-The same factor would appear in \eqref{LimitNSoneloop} because for these loop particles one would have to insert the corresponding on-shell fixed vertex operators at $z_a$ and $z_b$ \cite{Adamo_1:2013}\footnote{This was also true for the pure gravitational loop particles, but because of the simple form of the vertex operators \eqref{FixedVertex} they were fully taken care of by adjusting the scattering equations for two additional particles at $z_a$ and $z_b$ (compare with \eqref{OnShellVertices}).}.\\
+However, to establish unitary factorization, we must not just consider intermediate gravitons, but rather a complete set of physical states.
+Intermediate states from the R sector do not contribute, because a tree scattering amplitude with just two R states, one with positive and the other one with negative helicity, and any number of NS states vanishes due to vanishing determinants of the resulting matrices of co-rank 1 \footnote{Tree scattering amplitudes containing at least three external states from both NS and R sector are more complicated because the vertex operators in both sectors share the same ghosts.
+Such amplitudes are not considered here.}.
+In order to extend the unitary cut for loop particles from gravitons to other states in the NS sector, namely gluons and fermions, it can be noticed that in \eqref{Matrices} the matrices for a single gluon or spin $\frac{3}{2}$ fermion look the same as for an additional graviton such that \eqref{single_cut} just would pick up as another factor the Parke-Taylor PT factor multiplied with $t_a^2 t_b^2$, which is $(a b)^{-2}$ for a single gluon or fermion.
+The same factor would appear in \eqref{LimitNSoneloop} because for these loop particles one would have to insert the corresponding on-shell fixed vertex operators at $z_a$ and $z_b$ \cite{Adamo_1:2013}\footnote{This was also true for the pure gravitational loop particles, but because of the simple form of the vertex operators \eqref{FixedVertex} they were fully taken care of by adjusting the scattering equations for two additional particles at $z_a$ and $z_b$ (compare with \eqref{OnShellVertices}).}.
+This shows that we have indeed unitary factorization \eqref{unitary_cut} for a complete set of intermediate states.\\

 A similar procedure can be done on the torus with odd spin structure for a non-separating factorization of the amplitude \cite{Kunz:2020} (notice that, as mentioned in section \ref{Spectrum}, this amplitude does not represent a proper gravitational amplitude):